 Critical and contextual studies are an important part of the development process.
 Students are expected to engage with the work of other artists, craftspeople and designers in an analytical way.

 Students will be expected to visit galleries and museums on their own initiative in order to inspire and inform their own work.

-There is also a compulsory essay element within the coursework portfolio - the personal study is a 1000 word (minimum) illustrated essay which is integral to the development of practical work, and is worth 18 out of a total of 90 marks (20%).
+There is also a compulsory essay element within the coursework portfolio - the personal study is a 1000 word (minimum) illustrated essay which is integral to the development of practical work, and is marked holistically alongside the practical work.
 The research topic and focus of discussion are developed by the student.
 The final essay must demonstrate fluent written communication skills, contextual understanding, and critical analysis of artists' work.